ReScience/ReScience-submission/article/Larisch-2019.md

 Note that the weights can change from task to task to achieve the proportional values for the figures.

-ANNarchy as a framework makes it easy to define a neuron model and learning rule to set up a network.
-However, the calculation order of the equations is controlled by ANNarchy and can lead to a slightly different behavior and little differences in the results.
-We have seen that the change of some parameters for most of the tasks was necessary to reproduce the results, but this seems to be a common problem in reimplementing models [@Brette2007].

-As shown in the \textbf{supplementary material}, the reimplementation was created to fit the Matlab code on modelDB as exact as possible.
+As shown in the \textbf{supplementary material}, the reimplementation was created to fit the Matlab code on modelDB as exactly as possible.
 Nonetheless, changing the parameters suggests that our reimplementation is not fully correct and can lead to differences in the execution and the result of the equations.
 One reason for that is the execution order of the equations in ANNarchy, what we can not control and what differs from the execution order in the provided Matlab code.
+We have observed that changing some parameters for most of the tasks was necessary to reproduce the results, but this seems to be a common problem in reimplementing models [@Brette2007].
-Together with the post synaptic voltage dependency of the learning rule can this lead to a difference behavior.
+Together with the post synaptic voltage dependency of the learning rule,  this can lead to a different behavior.
-To be more precise, a small difference in the membrane potential can lead to a change in the weight development, what leads to a different development of the membrane potential and so on.
-In conclusion, a small difference in the behavior of the membrane potential can lead to a total different behavior and weight development.
+Small differences in the membrane potential can lead to a change in the weight development, what leads to a different development of the membrane potential and so on.
-We assume that this is why for long running experiments our reimplementation needs different parameter values, as the input firing rate, than it is mentioned in @Clopath2010.
+We assume that this is why for long running experiments our reimplementation needs different parameter values, such as the input firing rate, than what is mentioned in @Clopath2010.

 ## Acknowledgment